keptn/keptn/distributor/README.md

 # Distributor

 A distributor subscribes a Keptn service with the Keptn Control Plane.
+Both local and remote subscriptions are supported:

-More specifically, it queries event messages from NATS and sends the events to services that have a subscription to the event topic.
+- Local (Keptn service runs in the same local Kubernetes cluster as the Keptn Control Plane) -- it queries event messages from NATS and sends the events to services that have a subscription to the event topic.
+- Remote (Keptn service runs in a remote "execution plane") -- subscriptions are implemented using the Keptn Subscription API.

 Each service has its own distributor that is configured by the two environment variables:

 - `KEPTN_API_ENDPOINT` - Keptn API Endpoint - needed when the distributor runs outside of the Keptn cluster. default = `""`
 - `KEPTN_API_TOKEN` - Keptn API Token - needed when the distributor runs outside of the Keptn cluster. default = `""`